Top 11 Best Tremolo Pedals For Guitar & Bass Of 2023

 • Alt = Attack: controls how quickly audio reaches peak volume of tremolo.

-• Duty: controls duration of peak audio, the “on” portion
+• Duty: controls the duration of peak audio, the “on” portion

 of tremolo.